 The following points give us the reasons that emphasize the need to know about the common errors in MySQL.

 All the above reasons show the necessity for knowing about the common errors in MySQL.
 Now, let us not waste time and move forward toward the top 11 MySQL problems and solutions.

 Here is the list of MySQL errors which we will explain in detail:

 It is the most common error of MySQL that is encountered at least once by every MySQL user.
 It mainly occurs because of the connectivity issues with the MySQL Server.

-How do I know if MySQL server is connected, Why I Cannot connect to MySQL server?.
+How do I know if the MySQL server is connected, Why I Cannot connect to the MySQL server?
 These are the most asked questions when you face the lost connections error.
 It is also considered one of the common errors in MySQL databases.
 It has not one but multiple causes that can create it.
 However, the most frequent reason that this error occurs is due to the fact the server gets timed out and closes the connection.